The latest update for Healthy Desserts You Can Eat for Breakfast is written by Lindsay Podolak.

 Eating healthy can be challenging, especially if you have a sweet tooth.
 But there are plenty of ways to satisfy your sugar craving while sticking to a healthy diet.
 Rather than eating cookies and ice cream, which are full of refined sugar and saturated fat, you can make a dessert using whole fruits, vegetables or nuts.

 Before you say, “There’s no way that will taste good,” try one of the following recipes.
-You’ll probably be surprised when you take a bite.
+You’ll probably be surprised when you take a bite of these healthy dessert options.

 Chocolate sweet potato pudding

-This dessert is ridiculously simple.
+This healthy dessert is ridiculously simple.
 You only need two ingredients: a sweet potato and cocoa powder.

 Sweet potatoes have actually been ranked as the most nutritious vegetable.
 They’re high in vitamins A and C, iron and calcium.
 And because sweet potatoes are high in fiber, your body digests the sugar in a sweet potato slowly, preventing a blood sugar spike.